Home > Analyses > Consumer Defensive > Bunge Global S.A.

 Stock Price Action Analysis

-The weekly stock chart for Bunge Global S.A.
-(BG) reveals price movements and trend shifts over the recent months:
+The following weekly stock chart illustrates Bunge Global S.A.’s price movements and key levels over the past 12 months:

 stock price